kloeckner-i/charts/README.md

 ## Releasing new chart version

 The new chart version release is executed automatically with Github actions.
-For triggering it, change the version of Chart.yaml in the chart directory and merge on master branch.
+For triggering it, change the version of Chart.yaml in the chart directory and merge to `main` branch.